alienmckoon/sandbox/README.md

 # sandbox
 ## sandbox with python
-this repo contains projects for training
+this repo contains projects for training:

-1. implementation of OOP principles
+- implementation of OOP principles